sagarjaink/apify-mcp-server/README.md

 - Add Apify's dataset and key-value store as resources.
 - Add tools such as Actor logs and Actor runs for debugging.

+# 🐛 Troubleshooting

+- Make sure you have the `node` installed by running `node -v`
+- Make sure you have the `APIFY_TOKEN` environment variable set
+- Always use the latest version of the MCP server by setting `@apify/actors-mcp-server@latest`

 # 📚 Learn more